sdv-dev/TGAN/README.md

 The next step is to import TGAN and create an instance of the model.

-To do so, we need to import the `tgan.model.TGANModel` class and call it.
+To do so, we need to import the `tgan.model.TGANModel` class and call it with the `continuous_columns` as unique argument.

+This will create a TGAN instance with the default parameters:

 ```
 In [5]: from tgan.model import TGANModel